xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

 1 100 3
 ```

-Multiple names with the same fallback for all of them:
+Names with the same fallback for all of them:

 ```apl
       persons←(